- November 7, 2022

 It is worthy of note that chiropractic manipulation is a highly controlled procedure that rarely causes discomfort.
 The chiropractor adapts the procedure to meet the specific needs of each patient.
 They also explain to the patient the extent and length of the treatment.

-As stated earlier, there’s no stand-alone effective method to treat pains that demand chiropractic care.
+There is no stand-alone effective method to treat pains that demand chiropractic care.
 The chiropractor first studies the patient before recommending a treatment plan.
 However, some chiropractic methods are used more than others.

 The Gonstead technique is believed to be one of the most effective chiropractic techniques.
-It was named after its founder Clarence Gonstead.
+It was named after its founder, Clarence Gonstead.
 It is a concept of chiropractic care that uses various examination methods to study pain-causing factors.

 The Gonstead technique is used to restore normal disc alignment, reduce pain and stiffness, and restore maximum range of mobility.
 It can be administered with the patient sitting up or lying on their side.
 It differs from the diversified technique in that it focuses primarily on P-A adjusting rather than on rotary adjusting but is still done manually (by hand) and usually results in joint cavitation.